-1. Comparison between the rewards of the elite and those of the rank and file members.
+Comparison between the rewards of the screen elite and those of the rank and file members.

-2. Comparison between male and female members of the same occupational elite.
+Comparison between male and female members of this occupational elite.

 Most sociological studies have examined the social origins of elites in one domain (science, politics, business), but there have been few comparative studies of male and female members of various elites, which is one contribution of this series of articles.

 Screen acting has been characterized by an inherent conflict, between its democratic-populist ideology and its elitist practices.
 The social base of the film elite is rather open and democratic, but at any given time, only few can achieve those elite positions.
 There is huge discrepancy between the egalitarian orientations of the actig profession, namely, that anybody can become a movie star, and its highly stratified structure, that in reality, only a few players actually become stars.

 Movie Stars: Male-Dominated Elite